 Bounces: The bounce (distance not height) will be halved.
 If thrown 5 blocks, will travel 5 blocks towards the wall and bounce back 2.5 blocks back.

 In air time: 0.5 second in the air for 1 block of distance.
-If thrown 5 blocks it will be in the air for 2.5 seconds.ed
+If thrown 5 blocks it will be in the air for 2.5 seconds.

+The Wood chip respawns after 5 seconds of it being picked up.

 Backstory